noahehall/nodeproto/README.md

   - `vagrant ssh`
   - `cd /opt/nodeproto`

-### setup application
+### setup @nodeproto development environment

-- TODO: if unable to get this to run via proto just move it to a shell script and call it a day
-  - anything scratched out likely needs to be set nonconcurrent
-  - to circumvent the issue, run the failed cmd from within the submodule root dir (ouch)
-- install root dependencies `pnpm install`
+- install root + subpackage dependencies `pnpm install`
-- install dependencies for all packages/* `pnpm proto repo:install`
-- build dependences for all packages/* `pnpm proto build`
+- build dependences for all packages/* `pnpm proto:script build`
-- run all tests in all packages `pnpm repo:test`
+- run all tests in all packages `pnpm proto:script repo:test`
 - make any changes you want in `root/package.json` then sync them to sub modules
-  - `pnpm proto jsync`
+  - `pnpm proto repo:jsync`

 - flowtyped
+  - TODO
   - `pnpm add --global flow-typed`
     - TODO: i think i actually installed this as a local dep (which is what you should do anyway)
   - run `pnpm proto repo:flow-typed:install` in all of your child pkgs to get type definition